-At the end of fiscal year 2008-2009 the Comptroller General's Office had a total of 67 authorized FTEs.
-Of the 47 filled FTEs, two are unclassified positions and forty-five are classified.
+At the end of fiscal year 2009-2010 the Comptroller General's Office had a total of 67 authorized FTEs.
+Of the 40 filled FTEs, two are unclassified positions and thirty eight are classified.
 In addition, our agency has personnel in ten temporary full time and part-time positions.
-The agency is actively recruiting candidates to fill vacant FTE's to accommodate operating both STARS and SCEIS during this fiscal year of conversion.
+The agency is actively recruiting candidates to fill vacant FTE's to accommodate operating both STARS and SCEIS during this fiscal year of conversion and replace long time employees leaving State service.